-The Connecticut Department of Transportation (CTDOT) is conducting a Feasibility Study, funded through a $1.1 million grant from the National Scenic Byways Program.
-The study will inventory the natural and cultural resources within the Merritt corridor.
-Conceptual designs and trail alignment, located in the south side of the right-of-way (north bound traffic lanes), will be developed along the entire length of the Parkway.
-At the end of the study a feasibility determination by CTDOT will be made as to further develop the multi-use trail.
+The Connecticut Department of Transportation (CTDOT) has completed a Feasibility Study, funded through a $1.1 million grant from the National Scenic Byways Program.
+The study inventoried the natural and cultural resources within the Merritt corridor.
+Conceptual designs and trail alignment, located in the south side of the right-of-way (north bound traffic lanes), were developed along the entire length of the Parkway.
+At this time, CTDOT has made the determination not to move forward with the construction of the multi-use trail.

-The Merritt Parkway Conservancy is opposed to the multi-use trail because it will cause detrimental effects to the environment and the character defining features of the Parkway.
-MPC is concerned there is no supporting documentation on future utilization of the trail based on current trail demands in Fairfield County; and no analysis on the number of commuters that will use the trail instead of traveling by car.
+The Merritt Parkway Conservancy remains opposed to the multi-use trail because it will cause detrimental effects to the environment and the character defining features of the Parkway.

 Clear-cutting of trees for a 14' swath in the right-of-way and trimming of adjacent trees.
-The trail is a 10' wide strip of pavement with two 2' shoulders with emergency vehicle access.
-This will require thousands of trees and shrubs to be removed.
+The design of the trail is a 10' wide strip of pavement with two 2' shoulders with emergency vehicle access.
+This would require thousands of trees and shrubs to be removed.

 The trail discussions have noted the positive health impacts of exercise and recreation.
 However, the importance of the functional value of our urban forest has been largely ignored.
 The Merritt's greenway is critical in producing clean air, improved water quality, preventing soil erosion, reducing storm water runoff and making Fairfield County more livable.
 The greenway is also a capital investment that would be depleted and would not be replaced in kind.
 In a 50-year life span, one tree generates $32,000 worth of oxygen, $62,000 of air pollution control, $37,500 of water and $31,000 of soil erosion (US Forest Service).

-The loss of trees will also threaten the biodiversity of wildlife and the many ecosystems in the greenway for amphibians, reptiles, birds and mammals.
+The loss of trees would also threaten the biodiversity of wildlife and the many ecosystems in the greenway for amphibians, reptiles, birds and mammals.
 Much of the land along the road is undisturbed, as CTDOT does not permit recreational activities in the right-of-way.
-The proposed plan with impervious trail surface, boardwalks and fencing will fragment and degrade the continuous tract of land that supports biodiversity today.
+The plan includes impervious trail surface, boardwalks and fencing that would fragment and degrade the continuous tract of land that supports biodiversity today.

 Trail location is a considerable distance from town and city centers.
 The Merritt Trail is primarily a recreational trail.
 It doesn't address the needs of daily travel connecting neighborhoods with schools, transportation hubs, retail and business centers.
 The South Western Region Bicycle and Pedestrian Plan analyzed the results of the 2006-2011 American Community Survey of bicycle and walk commuters.
 The largest populations of walk and bicycle commuters live in Greenwich, Norwalk and Stamford.
 "Within these communities, bike and walk commuters are concentrated in and around central business districts, which are characterized as relatively dense residential and commercial areas as well as the presence of sidewalks and transit service."
 (SWRPA, 2013).